ahma-hub/analysis/README.md

 ```

 ### training.py
-Script to run training for our mlp or cnn model on a training and validation dataset and store trained models.
+Script to run the training for our mlp or cnn model on a training and validation dataset and store the trained models.
 ```
 usage: training.py [-h]
                    [--lists PATH_LISTS]